Nek/qljs/README.md

 # QLJS

-QlJS is a non-verbatim clone of ClojureScript web development framework QLKit.
+QLJS is a non-verbatim clone of ClojureScript web development framework QLKit.
 It relies on React for component rendering and makes use of a query language comparable to GraphQL to encapsulate components and to optimize server calls.
 It is lighweight with no outside dependencies (besides React).

 TBD
 - API documentation